rcsoccersim/manual/source/coach.rst

 =================================================

-In general, the trainer can exercise more control over the game and may be used only in the development stage, where as the online coach may connect to official games.
+In general, the trainer can exercise more control over the game and may be used only in the development stage, whereas the online coach may connect to official games.
 The trainer is useful during development for such tasks as running automated learning or managing games.
 The online coach is used during games to provide additional advice and information to the players.